actionml/docs.actionml.com/predictionio_by_actionml.md

 {{#template name='predictionio_by_actionml'}}
 # PredictionIO by ActionML

-For various reasons ActionML has forked the PredictionIO project and maintains it's own repo.
-Unfortunately we released v0.9.6 of the project 3 weeks before Salesforce also released the same version.
-We are working to resolve this split and in the near future will at least rename out releases so they won't have colliding artifact names.
+ActionML maintains an enhanced version of PredictionIO in it's own repo.
+We released v0.9.6 of the project 3 weeks before Salesforce also released the same version.
+Since the all-Salesforce group of committers have not merged our changes and since our changes are required for may applications including The Universal Recommender and other AML templates we maintain and are committed to supporting our branch in Open Source for the foreseeable future.
+This means you, the user, will have to choose the branch you want.

-For ActionML's PredictionIO v0.9.6 please follow [these instructions](https://github.com/actionml/cluster-setup/blob/master/install.md) to install or upgrade.
+For ActionML's PredictionIO v0.9.6 please follow [these instructions](docs/install) to install or upgrade.

 ## ActionML's PredictionIO v0.9.6